Measurements of longitudinal and transverse momentum distributions for neutral pions in the forward-rapidity region with the LHCf detector: Analysis framework

 The $\pizero$ event selection criteria that are applied prior to the reconstruction of the $\pizero$ kinematics are summarized in Table.~\ref{tbl:eventselection}.
-The $\pizero$ events accompanied by at least one additional background particle (usually a photon or a neutron) not originated in a $\pizero$ decay in one of the two calorimeter Towers (Type-I) or in the Tower used for the $\pizero$ identification (Type-II) are denoted as the multihit $\pizero$ events and rejected as background events.
-The final inclusive production rates reported at the end are corrected for these cuts, to be discussed in Sec.~\ref{sec:correction}.
+Type-I events accompanied by at least one additional background particle in one of the two calorimeters (usually a photon or a neutron) and not originating in a $\pizero$ decay are denoted as multi-hit $\pizero$ events and are rejected as background events.
+Similarly, Type-II events accompanied by at least one additional background particle in the calorimeter used for $\pizero$ identification are rejected.
+Figure~\ref{fig:multipi0} shows diagrams of all types of multi-hit events that are rejected.
+Panels (a) and (b) show the multi-hit Type-I $\pizero$ events and panels (c) and (d) show the multi-hit Type-II $\pizero$ events.
+Red and green arrows indicate a background particle not originating in a $\pizero$ decay and two photons originating in a $\pizero$ decay, respectively.
+The final inclusive production rates reported in this paper are corrected for these cut efficiencies and will be discussed in Sec.~\ref{sec:correction}.